VidytBhudolia/astar_maze_solver/synopsis.md

 3. Performance metrics of different heuristic functions
 4. Bar chart visualization comparing execution times of different heuristics
 5. Identification of the most efficient heuristic for the given maze
+6. Interactive web interface for user engagement and result visualization
+7. Exportable visualization reports for documentation purposes

 The enhanced heuristic ensures faster and more accurate pathfinding.
 The project can be used in applications requiring efficient navigation, such as robotics, game development, and AI simulations.

+## TECHNICAL IMPLEMENTATION
+The project is implemented using:

+1. Backend: Python with Flask for API endpoints
+2. Frontend: HTML, CSS, and JavaScript for the web interface
+3. Visualization:
+   - Chart.js for interactive performance comparison charts
+   - Matplotlib for advanced data visualization and export
+4. Algorithm: Custom implementation of A* with enhanced heuristics
+5. Machine Learning: Implementation of KNN and Decision Tree heuristics
+6. Data Processing: NumPy and Pandas for efficient data handling

+The modular architecture allows for easy extension to include additional heuristic functions or maze generation algorithms.